-3.2 Evaluation flow and tool is sues
+3.2.
+Evaluation Flow and Tool Issues

-The target in our initial experiments was to apply deterministic logic BIST for achieving 100% fault efficiency (i.e. all non-redundant faults will be detected) using 10,000 pseudo-random test patterns.
+The target in our initial experiments was to apply deterministic logic BIST for achieving 100% fault efficiency

+(i.e. all non-redundant faults will be detected) using 10,000 pseudo-random test patterns.
 During these experiments we varied parameters as the LFSR size and the LFSR polynomial.
 In later experiments, we explored trade-offs in test quality, test time, and silicon area by also varying the number of test patterns and the target fault efficiency.

 The application of deterministic logic BIST is currently supported by an academic software package, in which the tool for the generation of the sequencegenerating logic is most relevant.
 In addition, the academic software package provides tools for netlist compilation, scan chain identification, fault simulation, and ATPG.
 As expected, these academic software tools are not as advanced as professional, commercial tools.
-Software limitations and requirements on memory and CPU time cause that circuits up to 100K gates can be handled practically.
-However it is expected that these limitations can be removed when linking the BIST hardware generation tool to professional CAD tools.
+Software limitations and requirements on memory and CPU time cause that only circuits up to 100 K gates can be handled practically.
+However it is expected that these limitations can be removed when linking the tool for generating the sequence-generating logic to professional CAD tools.

-The flow used during the evaluation is depicted in Figure 5.
+The flow used during the evaluation is depicted in Fig. 5.
 We extracted circuits from large Philips IC designs, and manually prepared these circuits for logic BIST as outlined in the previous section.
-Subsequently, we applied Philips in-house tools for DfT rule checking and design rule checking.
+Subsequently, we applied Philips inhouse tools for DfT rule checking and design rule checking.
 We performed ATPG to obtain figures on compact test set sizes and fault coverage.
 Finally, we ran the BIST synthesis tool to generate the BIST hardware.

 The output of the BIST synthesis tool is a registertransfer level VHDL description of the complete BIST hardware, including the LFSR, the MISR, the BIST controller, and the sequence-generating logic.
-In addition, the BIST tool provides a logfile with detailed information on the embedded deterministic patterns, fault efficiency and fault coverage.
-The VHDL code of the BIST hardware can be synthesized using a state-of-the-art logic synthesis tool and can be mapped to an arbitrary technology library, allowing optimization for area or timing.
-For the evaluation we used the Synopsys Design Compiler and a Philips $0.25 \mu m$ CMOS technology library.
+In addition, the BIST tool provides a logfile with detailed information on the embedded deterministic patterns, fault efficiency, and fault coverage.
+The VHDL code of the BIST hardware can be synthesized using a stateof-the-art logic synthesis tool and can be mapped to an arbitrary technology library, allowing optimization for area or timing.
+For the evaluation we used Synopsys' Design Compiler and a Philips 0.25 μm CMOS technology library.
 The final steps would be to assemble the CUT and the BIST hardware and to perform placement and routing as well as timing analysis, however we did not perform these final steps.

-Figure 5: Evaluation flow
+Fig. 5.
+Evaluation flow.

-3.3 Impact on the design process
+3.3.
+Impact on the Design Process